How to Charge Lightning: The Economics of Bitcoin Transaction Channels: Pairs Topology

-where $\tNL,\tNB,\tLB$ are as defined in Lemma \ref{lem:choice}. \end{lemma} \begin{proof} By Lemma \ref{lem:choice}, when $z > \max(\tNB,\tLB)$, the users use blockchain transfers.
+\end{lemma} \begin{proof} By Lemma \ref{lem:choice}, when $z > \max(\tNB,\tLB)$, the users use blockchain transfers.
 They do $\ell$ transfers per day, each of which uses a single record, so their demand is $\ell$ records-per-day.
-This explains the rightmost terms in all expressions.
+This explains the rightmost terms in all expressions (i.e. for $D^0(\phi)$ and $D^s(\phi)$).